 Georges: The ground has just opened under our feet.
 Eve: Well... and me all set to jump for that tub of butter.
 George: We've landed in something, all right, but it's not butter.

 The Avengers.
 Loki calls Natasha Romanoff a "mewling quim" which is Victorian era slang for "whining cunt".
 Word of God is that the Radar actually caught this, gave the director a stern talking to, then let him air the joke anyway.

-Ghostbusters is a PG-rated movie that kids enjoy, has subtle innuendo.
-For instance, the one scene where a siren unzips Ray's pants in the middle of the night to do what would be implied as fellatio.
+Ghostbusters is a PG-rated movie that kids enjoy, but contains innuendo like the scene where a siren unzips Ray's pants in the middle of the night to do what would be implied as fellatio.